hms-dbmi/viv/docs/SAMPLES.md

 $ http-server --cors='*' --port 8000 path/to/data
 ```

-If following the `Data Preparation` tutorial, this server the following URL that Viv
+If following the `Data Preparation` tutorial, the server provides Viv access to the OME-TIFF via URL:
-recognizes,

 - `http://localhost:8000/LuCa-7color_Scan1.ome.tif` (OME-TIFF)